OfficeDev/office-scripts-docs/docs/develop/javascript-libraries.md

 # Using built-in JavaScript libraries in Office Scripts

 JavaScript has several built-in objects any JavaScript code can use.
-The [TypeScript](../overview/code-editor-environment.md) of Office Scripts is a superset of JavaScript and also includes these objects.
-This article focuses on a few select objects and how they integrate with an Excel workbook through a script.
+The [TypeScript](../overview/code-editor-environment.md) of Office Scripts is a superset of JavaScript, so it also includes these objects.
+This article focuses on a few select objects and how they can be used by a script to integrate with your Excel workbook.
 Mozilla's [Standard built-in objects](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects) contains a complete list of these objects.

 ## Array

-The [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array) object gives your script more tools to work with array types.
+The [Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array) object gives your script functions to work with array types.
 While arrays are standard JavaScript constructs, they relate to Office Scripts in two major ways: ranges and collections.

-Ranges contain several two-dimensional arrays that map to the cells in that range.
+Ranges contain several two-dimensional arrays that directly map to the cells in that range.
 These include properties such as `values`, `formulas`, and `numberFormat`.
-Your script needs to load the related property before any cell in the array, for example `myRange.load("values")`.
+Your script needs to load the related property before reading any cell in that array, for example `myRange.load("values")` (as well as `await context.sync();` to complete the `load` operation).

-The following script searches the range **A1** to **D4** for any number format containing a "$".
+The following script searches the **A1:D4** range for any number format containing a "$".
 The script sets the fill color in those cells to "yellow".

 ```TypeScript
 async function main(context: Excel.RequestContext) {